29 Dec 5 Cybersecurity Planning

 With a new year comes different challenges and technological developments.
 Each of these play an integral role in the management and usage of IT.
 With that expansion of tech, however, comes the need to secure it from threat-actors, disaster scenarios, human error, and hardware failure.

-More than ever, any enterprise relying on modern technology for business operations must develop a comprehensive cybersecurity plan.
+More than ever, any enterprise relying on modern technology for business operations must develop a comprehensive cybersecurity planning.
 Not just for securing their valuable data, but to maintain compliance with new mandates, regulations, and requirements.

 It is no longer feasible or recommended to operate any venture without some form of cybersecurity infrastructure.
 Even SMBs should have architecture in place, including procedures for disaster scenarios.
 Fortunately, developing a basic cybersecurity plan and framework is not difficult.
 With time, patience, and planning, even smaller organizations can create resilient IT architecture.